sarasrking/Introduction-to-Jupyter-Notebooks/04 How do Jupyter Notebooks work?.md

 - Jupyter notebooks are a series of “cells” containing executable code, or markdown and outputs.

-- Cells might contain code executed (through kernel) or markdown formatted text (incl latex) to embed the description of the work process next to the code.
+- Cells might contain code executed (through the kernel) or markdown formatted text (including [LaTeX](https://www.latex-project.org/)) to embed the description of the work process next to the code.

 ### How are they different to the command line?